Anode-free battery

-An anode-free battery (AFB) is one that is manufactured without an anode.
-Instead, it creates a metal anode the first time it is charged.
+An anode-free battery (AFB) is one that is manufactured without an anode and instead creates a metal anode the first time it is charged.
 The anode is formed from charge carriers supplied by the cathode.
 As such, before charging, the battery consists of a cathode, current collectors, separator and electrolyte.

 Background

 Conventional batteries use an anode made of graphite.
 However, the graphite consumes space, adds weight, adds to materials costs, and increases manufacturing complexity.
 As of 2023, the most practical designs that support lithium metal batteries are anode-free.

 Design

 Anode-free batteries typically require a solid-state electrolyte made of a ceramic or polymer.
 This is to ensure that over many charge/discharge cycles, dendrites that may form on the anode-side current collector do not cross the electrolyte and short circuit the battery.
 Some solid-state designs use conventional graphite anodes.